stefanbschneider/stefanbschneider.github.io/_pages/teaching.md

 # Theses

-* 2018-2019: A Scaling- and Placing-Algorithm for Virtualized Network Functions using Queuing Petri Nets (MA)
+* 2018-2019: Peter Steinberg.
+Using Queuing Petri Nets in a Scaling and Placing Algorithm for Chains of Virtual Network Functions (master's thesis)

 # Classes